 This is the first of three walks that trace the course of the main rivers that flow into my home city of Manchester.

 The River Irwell rises on Deerplay Moor above Bacup.
-It flows for 39 miles until it merges with the River Mersey at Irlam.
-Along the way it flows through Manchester, forming a natural barrier with its neighbour … the twin city of Salford.
+It meanders for 39 miles until it merges with the River Mersey at Irlam.
+Along the way it flows through Manchester, forming a natural barrier with its neighbour … Salford.

 The river was navigable in the early years of the cities developments.
 During the Industrial Revolution, the banks of the Irwell became home to a wide variety of factories and mills … the effluent from those establishments transformed it from a fish thriving waterway into a deadly drain!